library-pals/spotify-to-yaml-action/README.md

 # spotify-to-jekyll-action

-Turn a Spotify playlist into a Jekyll post.
+Export a Spotify playlist to YAML.

 <!-- START GENERATED DOCUMENTATION -->